 Hikes in the Salzkammergut: The journey is the reward!

 Whether on half-day tours, full-day hikes, mountain tours or round-the-lake hikes: Well marked and signposted hiking routes lead you to the goal of your hikes in Salzkammergut: rusty alpine huts with sun terraces, superb views and lived hospitality.
 A hearty Salzkammergut snack is an additional reward for the ascent.
-When you then return to your holiday resort, the four-star Hotel Royal, the thoughtful hotel team welcomes you and spoils you with regional culinary delights.
+When you then return to your holiday resort, the 4*S Hotel Royal, the thoughtful hotel team welcomes you and spoils you with regional culinary delights.
 A visit to the Relaxium sauna world or a brine bath in the evening rounds off a successful hiking day.
 Which hike have you picked for the next day of your holiday?